Philip Hannan: Early life

 Philip Hannan was born on May 20, 1913, in Washington, D.C.
 His father, Patrick Francis Hannan, immigrated to the United States at age 18 and was nicknamed "The Boss".
 His mother was Lillian Hannan.
-Patrick Hannan found work as a plumber, building his trade into a flourishing business that weathered even the Great Depression.
+Patrick Hannan ran a plumbing business in the city.

 Philip Hannan attended St. John's College High School in Washington.
 He captained the winning cadet company in his senior year there.
-Before high school graduation, he surprised his family by saying that instead of taking the entrance exam to gain admittance into the U.S. Military Academy at West Point, he would become a priest.
-He then began college studies at St. Charles College in Catonsville, Maryland, and then at the Sulpician Seminary at the Catholic University of America in Washington, D.C.
+Before his high school graduation, Hannan surprised his family by saying that, instead of applying to the U.S. Military Academy at West Point, he would enter the priesthood.
+Hannan then began college studies at St. Charles College in Catonsville, Maryland, and later at the Sulpician Seminary at the Catholic University of America in Washington, D.C.

-After graduating from Catholic University in 1936 with a master's degree, Hannan traveled to Rome to study at the Pontifical North American College in Rome.
-Hannan received a Licentiate of Theology from the Pontifical Gregorian University in Rome and later earned a Doctor of Canon Law degree from Catholic University.
+Hannan graduated from Catholic University in 1936 with a master's degree.
+He then traveled to Rome to reside at the Pontifical North American College while studying in that city.
+He received a Licentiate of Theology from the Pontifical Gregorian University and later earned a Doctor of Canon Law degree from Catholic University.

 Priesthood

-While in Rome, Hannan was ordained a priest of the Archdiocese of Baltimore-Washington by Ralph Hayes on December 8, 1939.
+While in Rome, Hannan was ordained a priest in Rome for the Archdiocese of Baltimore-Washington by Bishop Ralph Hayes on December 8, 1939.

-In the summer of 1940, due to World War II, all American seminarians were ordered to leave Italy by the U.S. Secretary of State, prompting Hannan to return to Washington.
-He would later write a book, Rome: Living under the Axis, detailing his experiences under the Fascist Regime in Italy.

-After returning to Washington, Hannan was assigned as curate at St. Thomas Aquinas Parish in Baltimore, Maryland.
+In the summer of 1940, due to World War II, the U.S. Secretary of State ordered all American seminarians to leave Italy.
+Hannan later wrote a book, Rome: Living under the Axis, detailing his experiences under the Fascist Regime in Italy.
+After returning to Washington, the archdiocese assigned Hannan as curate at St. Thomas Aquinas Parish in Baltimore, Maryland.

 World War II

-After the entry of the United States into World War II, Hannan joined the United States Army and was commissioned as an officer and chaplain to the 82nd Airborne Division.
-He ministered to the paratroopers during the fighting in the Ardennes Offensive in Belgium.
-Hannan witnessed the liberation of starved prisoners at the Wöbbelin concentration camp in Ludwigslust, Germany.

-After his discharge from the army, Hannan served briefly as pastor of Cologne Cathedral Parish in Cologne, Germany, during the American occupation.
+After the American entry into World War II in December 1941, Hannan joined the United States Army.
+He was commissioned as an officer and chaplain to the 82nd Airborne Division.
+He ministered to the paratroopers during the fighting in the 1944 to 1945 Ardennes Offensive in Belgium.
+Hannan witnessed the 1945 liberation of starved prisoners at the Wöbbelin concentration camp in Ludwigslust, Germany.
+After his discharge from the army at the end of the war, Hannan served briefly as pastor of Cologne Cathedral Parish in Cologne, Germany, during the American occupation.

-After returning to Washington, Hannan was assigned as an assistant priest at Saint Mary Mother of God Parish.
-When the Archdiocese of Washington was split from the Archdiocese of Baltimore on November 15, 1947, Hannan was incardinated, or transferred to the Archdiocese of Washington.
+After returning to Washington, Hannan was assigned as an assistant pastor at Saint Mary Mother of God Parish in Washington.
+When Pope Pius XII split the Archdiocese of Washington from the Archdiocese of Baltimore on November 15, 1947, Hannan was incardinated, or transferred to the Archdiocese of Washington.
 In 1948, he was appointed vice chancellor of that archdiocese.
-While he was vice chancellor, Hannan met then Congressman John F. Kennedy.
+While he was vice chancellor, Hannan met then US Congressman John F. Kennedy.
 For the next 14 years, Hannan would serve as an unofficial advisor to Kennedy on matters of religion and social justices.

 In 1951, Hannan established the Catholic Standard in Washington and served as its editor-in-chief.
-Later that year he was named chancellor of the archdiocese, and Pope Pius XII honored Hannan in 1952 by naming him a monsignor.
+Later that year, he was named chancellor of the archdiocese.
+Pius XII honored Hannan in 1952 by naming him a monsignor.